trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 ## 1. Platform upgrades

-In general, in order to upgrade platform version, it is sufficient to simply download and unpack new release, copy configuration files formerly used to deploy the platform and run deployment again.
+In general, in order to upgrade platform version, it is sufficient to simply download and unpack a new release, copy the configuration files formerly used to deploy the platform, and run the deployment again.

-Please note that more manual changes may be necessary in case of a major version update, like additional required parameters in configuration files.
+>Additional manual changes, such as additional required parameter changes in configuration files, may be necessary for major version updates.

-It is important to ensure that the platform is backed up before performing upgrade.
+**Note:** Make sure you back up the existing platform before performing an upgrade.

-Reminder: TAP deployment automation is based on Ansible.
+>TAP deployment automation is based on Ansible.
 Thanks to idempotency, you can run deployment automation multiple times.
 Each of those times, only changes will be applied.

-**Warning:** Automatic upgrade from versions earlier than 0.8.0 is NOT POSSIBLE - all data and platform configuration from earlier versions of TAP must be migrated manually to TAP 0.8+.
+**Warning: Automatic upgrades from versions earlier than 0.8.0 is NOT POSSIBLE; all data and platform configuration from earlier versions of TAP must be migrated manually to TAP 0.8+.**

 ### 1.1.
 Design